Sunday, December 22, 2024

 Gelatin is a protein-based thickener that can be added to beef stew to give it a jelly-like consistency.
 Gelatin is great for soups and stews that will be refrigerated as it helps the broth solidify.
 However, it is not an ideal thickener for soups and stews that are to be served hot.
 To use gelatin as a thickener, sprinkle it over the stew and whisk until it dissolves.
 Then simmer the stew until it thickens.

-See also How To Make Spanish Beef Stew
+See also What Else Can I Make With Beef Stew Meat

 The Dos and Don’ts of Thickening Your Beef Stew